Available models

 max_tokens | Optional[int] | Maximum number of tokens to generate | See the Context Window for each available model | reference |

-stop | Optional[Union[str, List[str]]] | A token or sequence of tokens that, when generated, will cause the model to stop producing further content.
+stop | Optional[Union[str, List[str]]] | A token or sequence of tokens that, when generated, causes the model to stop producing further content.
 This can be a single token or an array of tokens, acting as a signal to end the output. | None | reference |

 stream_options | Dict[str, Any] | Additional options for streaming.
 Specify include_usage to include usage information in the response, in the accumulated_usage field.
 If you don’t specify this, accumulated_usage for each value. | None | reference |

 temperature | Optional[float] | What sampling temperature to use (0.0 to 2.0).
-A higher temperature will produce more random output. | 1 | reference |
+A higher temperature produces more random output. | 1 | reference |

 top_p | Optional[float] | Threshold for “nucleus sampling” | None | reference |